LiveEnsure/LE-Java-SDK/README.md

 - Poll for session status (required)

 ```
+	Challenges.pollStatus( le Session Token, le Agent Id )
 ```

 - Delete user (optional)

 ```
 	# email: email of the user that is to be deleted

+	Config.deleteUser( le email, String Agent Id )
 ```

 ## Built With

-* JDK 11.0+
+* JDK 8.0+
 * Any IDE(eclipse)
 * Google Map APIs
 * LiveEnsure Authentication APIs